phan-kimngan/AI_Project_2022/README.md

 - Create a directory named **data** that contains the **inputs** and **outputs** directories.

-+ The **input** directory contains mp4 files for video recording.
++ The **inputs** directory contains mp4 files for video recording.
 That means you must select the mp4 file when the system runs the recognition based on the video recording.

 + The **outputs** directory contains **webcam** and **video_recorder** sub-directories.
 Each sub-directory continuously contains sub-directories according to datetime at the system runs.
 They contain mp4 and h264 result files for both video recording and webcam.